St Andrew's Psalter Lane Church

 Methodist Church Eco Community Network

 Is a network for people passionate about faith and the environment; for those exploring climate justice, and those already taking action.
-SAPLC is a member of this network so invites you join in a free two hour zoom conference taking place on Monday February 10 at 7:00pm or Tuesday 13 May at 7pm.
+SAPLC is a member of this network so invites you join in a free two hour zoom conference taking place on Tuesday 13 May at 7pm.
 Ticket available via Eventbrite.

 Teaching the Lord's Prayer across the North of England - Sheffield 25th June 2025